Silent Hill F Preview – A Bold New Chapter with Terrifying Monsters and a Japanese Twist

 A New Setting: Japan, 1960s

-For the first time, Silent Hill doesn’t take place in the usual foggy American town.
-Instead, the story is set in Ebisugaoka, a made-up Japanese village in the 1960s.
+And, for the first time, Silent Hill does not occur in a typical foggy American town.
+Instead, the action takes place in Ebisugaoka, an invented Japanese village of some time in the 1960s.

-The setting stands out right away: you’ll walk through muddy rice fields, visit shrines, drink ramune soda, and solve puzzles inspired by Japanese folklore.
-These small touches give the game its own unique style.
+The setting is evident from the start: you’ll wade through mucky rice fields, visit shrines, sip ramune soda and solve puzzles based on Japanese folklore.
+These little touches really gives the game its very own style.

 Hinako Shimizu